 Retaliation for another’s protected activity

 The Supreme Court held in Thompson v.
-North American Stainless, LP, 131 S. Ct.
-863 (2011), that Title VII not only bars retaliation against the employee who engaged in the protected activity, it also bars retaliation against another employee if the circumstances are such that the retaliation against that employee might well dissuade a reasonable worker from engaging in protected activity.
-See id. at 868.
+North American Stainless, LP, 175 U.S. 170 (2011), that Title VII not only bars retaliation against the employee who engaged in the protected activity, it also bars retaliation against another employee if the circumstances are such that the retaliation against that employee might well dissuade a reasonable worker from engaging in protected activity.
+See id. at 174-175.
 The Thompson Court did not discuss whether its holding extends to retaliation claims under other statutory schemes such as Section 1981.
 The Thompson Court’s holding that the third-party retaliation victim can sometimes assert a retaliation claim under Title VII rested on the Court’s analysis of the specific statutory language of Title VII.
-See Thompson, 131 S. Ct. at 869 (analyzing language in 42 U.S.C. § 2000e-5(f)(1) stating that “a civil action may be brought ... by the person claiming to be aggrieved”).
+See Thompson, 131 S. Ct. at 175 (analyzing language in 42 U.S.C. § 2000e-5(f)(1) stating that “a civil action may be brought ... by the person claiming to be aggrieved”).
 Because Section 1981 does not contain similar statutory language, it is unclear whether that holding would extend to claims under Section 1981.
 For further discussion of Thompson, see Comment 5.1.7.

 6.1.7 Elements of a Section 1981 Claim — Municipal Liability — No Instruction